-- OCCD is mandated by the NEC to develop and coordinate the national MRV system; - PNGFA as responsible agency for the management of PNG's forests is overseeing the monitoring and surveillance of forest areas; FRI is the forestry research arm of PNGFA and operates a network of permanent sampling plots. - DAL is the central coordinating body for the agriculture sector including the planning and promotion of agricultural development and productive employment generation in the sector which may involve conversion of primary and secondary forest. - DEC is tasked with the administration and implementation of the Environment Act 2000 to ensure good environmental protection and management and wise management of PNG's natural resources. - DLPP is responsible for managing the alienated and customary land in PNG, including support for land use plans at the GoPNG, province and district levels. - The National Mapping Bureau is responsible for providing Papua New Guinea, specifically also GoPNG, with mapping products and services. - The UPNG Remote Sensing Unit is currently operating PNG's most advanced GIS system and supporting GoPNG in many of the tasks outlined above.
+- OCCD is mandated by the NEC to develop and coordinate the national MRV system; - PNGFA as responsible agency for the management of PNG's forests is overseeing the monitoring and surveillance of forest areas; FRI is the forestry research arm of PNGFA and operates a network of permanent sampling plots. - DAL is the central coordinating body for the agriculture sector including the planning and promotion of agricultural development and productive employment generation in the sector which may involve conversion of primary and secondary forest. - DEC is tasked with the administration and implementation of the Environment Act 2000 to ensure good environmental protection and management and wise management of PNG's natural resources. - DLPP is responsible for managing the alienated and customary land in PNG, including support for land use plans at the GoPNG, province and district levels. - The National Mapping Bureau is responsible for providing Papua New Guinea, specifically also GoPNG, with mapping products and services. - The UPNG Remote Sensing Unit is currently operating PNG's most advanced GIS system and supporting GoPNG in many of the tasks outlined above. - The Papua New Guinea University of Technology (UNITECH) is mandated to build capacity in lands, surveying and forestry, involving research and training on GIS, remote sensing and biomass.

-59 The concept of National systems is explained in paragraph 9 of the Annex to Decision 19/CMP.1.: "National systems should be designed and operated to enable Parties included in Annex I to consistently estimate anthropogenic emissions by all sources and removals by all sinks of all GHGs, as covered by the Revised 1996 IPCC Guidelines for National Greenhouse Gas Inventories and IPCC good practice guidance, in accordance with relevant decisions of the COP and/or COP/MOP."
+78 The concept of National systems is explained in paragraph 9 of the Annex to Decision 19/CMP.1.: "National systems should be designed and operated to enable Parties included in Annex I to consistently estimate anthropogenic emissions by all sources and removals by all sinks of all GHGs, as covered by the Revised 1996 IPCC Guidelines for National Greenhouse Gas Inventories and IPCC good practice guidance, in accordance with relevant decisions of the COP and/or COP/MOP."
 REDD-plus is a mechanism envisaged to require the full participation of national institutions in Non-Annex I Parties to the financial mechanism under the Convention (e.g. like Annex I countries under the Kyoto Protocol).
 Thus, it is expected that countries participating in REDD-PLUS will be required to set up such National systems.